 With a new year and new CES in our back pocket we have the road map of all the new computer cases and components that will be releasing this year.
 Just like 2019, 2020 will be another great year to build a custom system.
 While this will not apply to many of our clients it is still a good thing to know what your options are when it comes to purchasing a computer system.

-Whether building it yourself or commissioning a company to build it for you a Custom System build is one of the best ways to know you’re getting a quality product.
-You know exactly what’s going into the system and where the parts are coming from.
-Many pre-built systems (Dell, HP, Acer) use proprietary parts that just meet industry standards, primarily the motherboard.
+Whether building it yourself or commissioning a company to build it for you a Custom System build is one of the best ways to know you are getting a quality product.
+You know exactly what is going to go into the system and where the parts are coming from.
+A lot of pre-built systems (Dell, HP, Acer) use proprietary parts that just meet industry standards, primarily the motherboard.

-The primary thing to be aware of if you’re interested in commissioning a custom-built system not all parts are interchangeable.
+The primary thing to be aware of if you are interested in commissioning a custom-built system not all parts are interchangeable.
 Certain motherboards will work with certain processors, Intel processors will not work with AMD motherboards for example and vice versa.
 A lot of research needs to go into a build before purchasing parts if building yourself.

-We also offer assembly services to clients that have done the research and purchased the parts but just don’t quite feel comfortable with the assembly process.
+We also offer assembly services to clients that have done the research and purchased the parts but just do not quite feel comfortable with the assembly process.
 Cable management and hardware testing are included with these services, if an OS install is also requested, we include optimizing and bench-marking services as well.
 These services are an additional cost and should also be considered when coming up with a budget for your build.

 - Expect your CPU to be between 15 and 20% of your total budget

 - Keep the cost of your Operating system in mind, windows can run between $100 and $200